TrDA-hab/Projects/Home ventilation/README.md

  ## How to use it (for ESP-01S#1):
 1. Run commands in the console (remove comments first):
   `Rule1`
-  `ON Tele-ENERGY#Current>0.5 DO publish cmnd/Motor-1/Power1 0 ENDON`   // if motor # 2 is on, then turn off motor # 1
+  `ON Tele-ENERGY#Current>0.5 DO publish cmnd/Motor-1/Power1 0 ENDON`   // if motor#2 is ON, then turn OFF motor#1
-  `ON Tele-ENERGY#Current<0.5 DO Backlog publish cmnd/Motor-1/Power1 1; publish cmnd/Motor-1/Dimmer 25 ENDON`   // if motor # 2 is off, then turn on motor # 1 and set motor dimming to 25%
+  `ON Tele-ENERGY#Current<0.5 DO Backlog publish cmnd/Motor-1/Power1 1; publish cmnd/Motor-1/Dimmer 25 ENDON`   // if motor # 2 is OFF, then turn on motor#1 and set motor#1 dimming to 25%
   `Rule1 1`   // Enable Rule1